Transitioning America’s maritime academies to accommodate new training vessels

 The existing utility systems on campus, the local utility costs for energy, and the port’s proximity to other landmarks, systems, and structures all play a role in RMF’s strategy to achieve the power demands required.
 The maritime environments also provide unique challenges to consider when designing resilient utility systems, such as floodplain elevations, groundwater levels, and the corrosive nature of salt water.
 These complexities are further compounded by the fact that higher education institutions bring their own set of considerations, continued academic instruction, campus life and events, campus aesthetics, community stakeholders, and maritime operations resulting in each academy requiring a completely individualized approach based on its context.

-SUNY, Mass, and Maine
+SUNY, Massachusetts, and Maine

 At SUNY Maritime—the first academy to receive upgrades in preparation for the new NSMV, the Empire State—RMF Engineering designed the academy’s new shoreside infrastructure needed to accommodate the ship’s delivery later this year (2023).
 A comprehensive load analysis was conducted on the new vessel’s shore power demand for a variety of MARAD stipulated conditions.
 This analysis was reviewed with the local utility and the ship’s crew for specific operational input.
 The result indicated that the electrical demand (kWh) would increase to six times the demand of the existing vessel on a yearly basis, doubling the existing campus load.